quentinmathieu/Concert_web_scraper_rest_API/README.md

 ### Steps :
 1. Clone this repo

-2. Compile the app :
+2. Compile and run the app :
     ```bash
     mvn spring-boot:run
     ```